JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/examples/cyclooctane.md

 ```

 Now, `Ω` contains points from the cyclooctane variety.
 Here is a gif that shows 876 points from the cyclooctane variety, projected onto the three dimensional linear space spanned by the colums in the matrix below.
-One can nicely see the two rings in which the Klein bottle and  the sphere intersect.

 <p style="text-align:center;"><img src="/images/cyclooctane.gif" width="800px"/></p>